Mee-Shee: The Water Giant: Release

 Mee-Shee premiered in London on 28 June 2005.
-In the Czech Republic it was released on 14 July and in May 2006 it reached the Philippines and Russia.
+In the Czech Republic, it was released on 14 July and in May 2006, it reached the Philippines and Russia.
 In New York City in 2006, the film was played at the Tribeca Film Festival.

-While the film was released in some theatres around the world, in Canada it was only released on DVD in July 2006.
+While the film was released in some theatres all over the world, in Canada, it was only released on DVD in July 2006.
 Authors wanted the film to run in theatres, but remarked that "We got caught up in an unfortunate series of events that's very upsetting".
 He also said the German producers were responsible for the film not playing in theatres.
 Later, in October 2006, the film ran in the Fantasy Worldwide Film Festival in Toronto, with one journalist calling it "a family-oriented feature about a giant whale".

 Soundtrack

 The end credits of the film feature the song "Do You Find" performed by Dreambard and sung by Tara Ni Bihrion.
 "Sunday Morning Blues" with lyrics by Barry Authors and music by Roger Spoooer features in the film itself with composed music by Pol Brennan.